DaltonSW/daltvim/README.md

 - Added Mason to Dashboard
 - Installed `todo-comments` ahead of schedule cuz I really missed them
 - Installed `vim-sleuth`, holy shit I didn't realize how nice the auto tab-width detection is
+- Installed `lualine` ahead of schedule because I found myself glancing to where the status bar should've been too often
+- Installed `conform`, alongwith `stylua` for Lua, `gofmt` for Go, and `black` for Python

 ## Checkpoints